In this broadhead review, I tested a tried and true mechanical that has been around for a while… the NAP Killzone.

 I immediately called my wife, and then Kyle, to tell them I had shot.
 Kyle and another good friend, Nick McWhorter, had begged me all summer to film my hunts, and I had blown them off until about 2 weeks before season.
 They got me set up, and ready to film for this season.

 Well, knowing the deer had my arrow, I chose to not even attempt to look for anything until I got to see my footage to confirm my shot placement.
 I met Kyle at my truck, and we reviewed everything together.
-In our opinion, that shot had been perfect.
-By this time, my wife and son had shown up, and were excited to start tracking.

 We headed back to my stand and began to look, but there was nothing to find.
 No blood, no arrow, no nothing.
 I knew which way he had ran, so we started in that general direction first.
 Travis, another buddy had came to help track and to get him out of the woods.
 Travis saw my Nockturnal lighted nock glowing bright, so we headed straight for it.